ajroach42/ajroach42.github.io/_posts/2025-09-03-on-building-worlds.md

 And that’s what this post is really about.

 This universe was always meant to be built together.
-If you’ve ever wanted to slip into the background of a sci-fi show and actually stay—to be a cynical engineer, an enthusiastic xenobotanist, or a cadet just trying to log their star hours—your spot is open.
+If you’ve ever wanted to slip into the background of a sci-fi show and actually stay, to be a cynical engineer, an enthusiastic xenobotanist, or a cadet just trying to log their star hours, your spot is open.
 The canon isn’t a fence; it’s a playground.
 The story isn’t set; it’s waiting for you to help write it.

 If you’re interested, here’s how to start: